jengalas/bwaf-bbw/_emerging-leaders/detours-diligence-dreams.md

 page_blocks:
   - template: text-block
     text_block: >-
-      Our next Emerging Leaders program will be in person on December 5th, January 9th, and February 13th, covering Detours, Diligence, and Dreams.
-      Email info@bwaf.org to request an application.

-      Since 2017 the Beverly Willis Architecture Foundation Emerging Leaders program has offered an innovative professional development opportunity for select women 5-10 years out of school.
-In small group format (maximum of 24 selected participants), invitees will engage with significant senior women in architecture, real estate, law, and financial services to advance their own career goals.
-Share common experiences and trade personal strategies for success.
+      Launched in 2017, the BWAF Emerging Leaders program is a selective professional development opportunity for early- and mid-career women.
+      Within a small group format, participants engage with significant senior women in architecture, design, engineering, construction, real estate, law, and financial services to advance their own career goals and connect with a cohort of ambitious colleagues across at similar professional levels.
+Participants share common experiences and trade personal strategies for advancing their field.
+Over 200 women have participated in past cohorts, building a timeless network of allies and support for each other.

-      Sessions will be held from 6:30-8:00 PM in person.
-Total program cost is
-      $500.
-Visit www.bwaf.org to learn more, or contact info@bwaf.org.
+      This edition of the Emerging Leaders program, Detours, Diligence, and Dreams, was held December 5th, 2023; January 9th; and February 13th.
     section_break: false
     include_left-hand_column_text_: true
     lefthand_text: